mobdk/WinBoost/README.md

 2) Each syscall is obfuscated
 3) Use C# Console.WriteLine to masquerade our intention

-BEFORE COMPILING, IF ONE CHANGE SOURCE CODE, REMEMBER to CHANGE: int idx = 0x4aa73; the idx represent the index where Mimikatz begins
+BEFORE COMPILING, IF ONE CHANGE SOURCE CODE, REMEMBER TO CHANGE: int idx = 0x4aa73; the idx represent the index where Mimikatz begins
 Compile as .dll use https://github.com/mobdk/compilecs Compile as .exe change DllMain to Main and: csc.exe /platform:x64 /target:exe /unsafe winboost.cs